ajwalker-gh/ajw_cyber_repo_2021/Homework/Week 14 Homework- Web Development.md

 2. Using your browser, log into your Ryan account and attempt to navigate to `localhost:8080/wp-admin/index.php`.
 Note the wording on your Dashboard.

 3. Attempt to navigate to `localhost:8080/wp-admin/users.php`.
-Note what you see now.
+Note what you see now. <br>
+"Sorry, you are not allowed to browse users".
+No access with Ryan.

 Log out in the browser.